keithalewis/math/ross.md

 _Hint_: Replace $t$ by $u$ in equation $(2)$ and plug that into the right-hand side of equation $(1)$.

-This only provides a simple mathematically rigorous framework to approach the highly non-trivial and computationally intensive problem of finding martingale measures that can fit market data.
+The Simple Unified Model only provides an elementary but mathematically rigorous framework to approach the highly non-trivial and computationally intensive problem of finding martingale measures that can fit market data.

 ### Black-Scholes/Merton